effekt-lang/effekt/examples/features/regions.effekt.md

 }
 ```

-In this example, `x` is defined outside of the handler `allChoices`.
+In this example, `x` is defined outside the handler `allChoices`.
 Thus, when resuming for the second time, the changes made to `x` carry over:

 ```effekt:repl
 example1()
 ```

-However, if we define `x` within the handler, the behaviour is a different one.
+However, if we define `x` within the handler, the behavior is a different one.

 ```
 def example2() = {